KanoAb08/blog/README.md

 👉 **Explore Posts**: Discover and read a variety of blog entries from different authors.

-👉 **Create and Edit Posts**: Easily create new posts and edit existing ones with a user-friendly interface.
+👉 **Create and Edit Posts**: Easily create and edit posts with a real-time TinyMCE editor.

 👉 **Detailed Post Page**: View detailed content of posts and related entries for a comprehensive reading experience.

 👉 **Responsive Design**: A mobile-friendly interface that provides a seamless browsing experience across devices.

+👉 **Dark and Light Themes**: Switch between dark and light modes to suit your preference and reading environment.

 ## <a name="quick-start">🤸 Quick Start</a>